SkyShield AutoKAP Controller

 Price includes US shipping.

 Although the primary intended use of the SkyShield is to take aerial photos which can be stitched together into panoramas, it can also do other things.
 For aerial photography it can take systematic photos for structure-from-motion 3D modeling, or instruct two (or more) cameras to shoot simultaneously, for example for visible and near infrared photo pairs for vegetation analysis.
-Cameras can be triggered by a pulse to the USB port, IR remote signal, or servo button push.
+Cameras can be triggered by a pulse to the USB port (cable included), IR remote signal (additional hardware required), or servo button push (additional hardware required).
 For non-aerial photography, a tripod mounted rig could capture many telephoto shots for stitching into gigapixel panoramas (like a Gigapan imager).
 It is easy to load your custom Arduino sketch onto the Nano.

 The dimensions of the SkyShield with Nano are 18 mm x 43 mm x 23 mm (see photos) and it weighs 16 grams.